Join Here | Log In

 Setting the stage: Taurine Increases Lifespan and Healthspan

-This has prompted me to look at the research on taurine: Why it may be a linchpin in healthy longevity, as well as how important it is for overall health at any age.
-Let’s start with how taurine is synthesized in the body, and then we’ll get into all the clinical studies that use taurine to promote various aspects of wellness.
+This article dives into the research on why taurine may be a linchpin in healthy longevity, as well as how it is important for overall health at any age.
+We will start with how taurine is synthesized in the body, and then we’ll get into all the clinical studies that use taurine to promote various aspects of wellness.

 Taurine Synthesis Pathways: